yodrew/yodrew.github.io/_pages/format.md

 ##### ladder

 For a long time, I was stuck in the course of retreats I had envisioned.
-It was like an oversized ladder with a missing rung between 5-day and 9-day standard retreats.
+It was like a ladder made for 3m high giants.
+And it had a missing rung between 5-day and 9-day standard retreats.
 It was too far to get a leg up.
-And I could not stay with 5-day retreats and suffer more over-loss of false capacity.
+And I could not stay with 5-day retreats and suffer more over-loss of [false capacity](/hygiene#false-capacity).

-The Czech retreat is the missing rung.
+The [Czech retreat](/format#czech) is the missing rung.
 Now the ladder is complete:

 1. read my book
 2. darken your room for sleep